LLNL/deepopt/docs/user_guide/configuration.md

     Currently only delUQ models can be configured; GP models will be run as-is.

 The DeepOpt library allows users to define custom configurations for training your model and conducting Bayesian optimization.
 To ensure a flexible and user-friendly experience, DeepOpt supports configuration through YAML and JSON files.
-This guide is designed to walk you through the available otpions and best practices for setting up your configuration files.
+This guide is designed to walk you through the available options and best practices for setting up your configuration files.

 ## The Base Configuration Options